amboxer21/MotionDetection/README.md

 sudo ./configure --enable-libv4l2 --enable-opengl --enable-libmp3lame
 ```

-> **NOTE** ^^ The above build depends on the build3.4(NOT MASTER) branch of the opencv_contrib repo being checked out before you build OpenCV!!
+> **NOTE** ^^ The above build depends on OpenCV being built with the build3.4(NOT MASTER) branch of the opencv_contrib repo before OpenCV is built!!
 Download links can be found further down.

 ### [System Component Versions]